justarandomgeek/ScriptGen/README.md

 ```

 ###MULTISIG WEIGHTED SIG GROUP (points-per-group)
-Multisig with number of sigs from stack, pubkeys and num pubkeys embedded.
+Multisig with number of sigs, pubkeys and num pubkeys embedded.
 Pass/fail, fixed number of points for the group.
 ```
 //  X <sig> ... <sig> or 0 on stack
 OP_IFDUP OP_IF